TanStack/router/docs/guide/route-elements.md

 title: Route Elements
 ---

-After we have defined our routes and set up data loaders for them, we can finally tell React Location what to render when those routes are matched!
+After we have defined our routes and set up data loaders for them, we can finally tell TanStack Router what to render when those routes are matched!

 There are 3 types of route elements: